Samourai-Wallet/samourai-wallet-android/Guides/Resources & Features.md

 [Video Tutorial](https://www.youtube.com/watch?v=F-b9wWw_kQs&list=PLIBmWVGQhizJ-mgDIWO5I5OcJlXc3apTF&index=11&t=0s)

 ### How to create a STONEWALLx2 Transaction

-**NOTE: These are temporary steps for power users who wish to help test the bleeding edge of privacy transactions within Samourai Wallet.
-This functionality is provided without a completed UI.**

 Use STONEWALLx2 to create high entropy mini CoinJoin transaction with the help of a privacy conscious friend who allows you to mix some of their UTXOs with your own transaction. **You can send a STONEWALLx2  transaction to any third party**, so this is good to use when sending to any person to service regardless of what wallet they use.